 Sorry, you must log in to save an item.

-So, you’ve decided to put more time and effort into taking care of your scalp, but where do you start?
-Your scalp is still skin, so it needs special care just like the rest of your complexion.
-Here are our best scalp care tips to reduce scalp build up and promote healthy, gorgeous locks.
+So, you’ve decided to put more time and effort into maintaining a healthy scalp, but where do you start?
+Your scalp is still skin, so it needs special care, just like the rest of your complexion.
+Here are our best scalp care tips for reducing scalp buildup and promoting healthy-looking, gorgeous locks.

-First off, if you’ve been neglecting your scalp, you almost certainly have some excess product and dead skin cell build up on your scalp that needs to be sloughed away.
-The best way to reduce scalp build up is to use a scalp exfoliating scrub, like the L'Oréal Paris EverFresh Micro-Exfoliating Scrub.
+First off, if you’ve been neglecting your scalp, you need to get rid of excess product and dead skin cell buildup on your scalp.
+The best way to reduce buildup is to use a scalp exfoliating scrub, like the L’Oréal Paris EverFresh Micro-Exfoliating Scrub.
 Just like your skin can benefit from a bit of regular exfoliation—from head to toe—so can your scalp!
-This scrub is formulated with apricot seeds and helps gently remove impurities, flakes, and build up from dirt and excess oils that can cause hair to become weighed down.
+This scrub is formulated with apricot seeds and helps gently remove impurities, flakes, and buildup from dirt and excess oils that can cause hair to become weighed down.
 A scalp scrub should be used on damp hair before you shampoo.
 After you hop into the shower, wet your hair and apply a liberal amount of the scrub.
 Gently massage it onto your scalp and throughout your hair.
 Then, rinse thoroughly and move on to your shampoo (we have some thoughts on that too, so keep reading).

-Once you’ve washed your scalp scrub out of your hair, it’s time to use a system of shampoo and conditioner that will also bolster your scalp health.
-If you suffer from dandruff or scalp flakiness to any degree, or are on the hunt for an itchy scalp shampoo, reach for one that’s formulated with pyrithione zinc, like the L’Oréal Paris EverFresh Anti-Dandruff Shampoo.
-This shampoo can help restore scalp balance and stop scalp itching, irritation, and flakes.
+Once you’ve washed your scalp scrub out of your hair, it’s time to use a system of shampoo and conditioner that will also promote a healthy scalp.
+If you suffer from dry scalp, reach for one that’s formulated to moisturize, like the L’Oréal Paris EverPure Moisture Shampoo.
+This shampoo is formulated with rosemary and will help to provide instant nourishment to your scalp and hair.
 After using your scrub, apply the shampoo to wet hair by gently massaging it onto your scalp and hair, then rinse well.
-Use it at least twice a week for best results or as directed by a doctor.

 If dandruff isn’t a concern for you, but you still have dry strands and oily roots, use a moisturizing shampoo that’s formulated with clay, like the L’Oréal Paris Elvive Extraordinary Clay Shampoo.
 Formulated with kaolin, bentonite, and montmorillonite clays, this shampoo can help instantly purify oily roots and hydrate dry lengths, without weighing hair down, for beautifully fresh, flowing hair from root to tip.